Rajoooooo/Salesforce-Capstone/README.md

 Following that, I repeated the same process to create additional users.
 I created at least two users for each of the remaining roles: Travel Agent, Finance Officer, Marketing Executive, Customer Service Rep, and Tour Guide.
 For each user, I ensured the correct role, user license, and profile were assigned, reflecting their specific responsibilities within the Tours and Travels CRM system.
 This approach helped establish a clean and secure user structure, with appropriate visibility and permissions aligned to each department’s function.

+## Milestone 25: Permission Set

+To provide additional access to the Travel Agent Manager role in Salesforce, I started by navigating to Setup.
+In the Quick Find box, I typed Permission Set and selected it from the search results.
+Then, I clicked on the New button to create a new permission set.

+I entered the label “Extra Permission For Travel Agent Manager” and clicked Save to create the permission set.
+Once saved, I selected the newly created permission set from the list.

+Next, I went to Object Settings inside the permission set and searched for the TravelPackage object.
+I clicked Edit next to the TravelPackage object, scrolled down to the Object Permissions section, and enabled the permissions for Read, Edit, Create, and Delete (R/E/C/D).
+After updating these permissions, I clicked Save.

+To assign this permission set to the appropriate user, I clicked Manage Assignments and then selected Add Assignment.
+From the user list, I selected the user with the Travel Agent Manager role, clicked Next, and then completed the process by clicking Assign.